 The second way is to use the Gutenberg editor.
 When you’re in the editor, click on the Add Block (+) icon.
 This allows you to search for and select WPForms in the search box.

-Use the above tips to start collecting the information from people who don’t finish the forms process on your website.
+Use the above tips to start collecting the information from people who don’t finish the form process on your website.
 It’s possible they got interrupted and forgot to go back to complete their request.

 You have the option to send yourself an email alert when someone abandons a form.
 This allows you to manually send them a reminder email.
 Or, you can send an automatic email to your visitors in order to encourage them to finish their request.